heihsel/heihsel/README.md

 **`Automation and Tech-Nerd`**

 I'm passionated in automation and techstuff.
-I'm spending much working time and free time in developing software, engineering some technical things with CAD and build it by hands.
+I'm spending much working time and free time in developing software, engineering some technical things with CAD and build it by machine and hand.
+Also samoe useless stuff.
+But it makes fun.😄

 I'm primarly developing PLC software with Beckhoff's TwinCAT 3 for various industries.